-As part of the premium funding programme, you may choose to employ external coaches to provide expertise and inspiration alongside teachers.
-By employing a coach you build links to local clubs and organisations that are vital for helping your pupils transition into community sport.
+You may choose to use your PE and Sport Premium funding to employ external coaches at your school.
+Coaches working in schools can add expertise and inspiration alongside teachers.
+They have links to local clubs and organisations and can play a vital role in helping pupils transition into community sport.

 How can coaches help improve sport in schools?

-- They support teachers and use their expertise to improve subject knowledge and confidence
+- support teachers and help improve subject knowledge and confidence

-- Coaches can support gifted and talented pupils, helping them to identify talent pathways
+- support gifted and talented pupils to identify talent pathways

 Understanding Coaching Qualifications

-It goes without saying that coaches working in schools need to have the right experience, qualifications and, of course, safety checks.
-We have lots of information on level 2 COACH qualification, safeguarding and procedures but here is a quick guide as to what each level means for working in schools.
+Coaches working in schools need to have the right experience, qualifications and safety checks.
+Here’s a quick guide to the different coaching levels and what each one means for working in schools:

-Level 2 coach and above: With the right experience, Coaches Level 2 and above can also support the development of work and study programmes.
+- With the right experience, Coaches at Level 2 and above can also support the development of work and study programmes.

 Support for schools and coaches